e1444/117-project/README.md

 ```

 ## Technical Issues
 While we have no issues with the Spotify API, we have not come to a solution on how we are going to stream the audio.
+Our approach are as follows:
+- To record the singer’s audio, we are planning on using the MediaStream Recording API.
+- If this does not work, our alternative is to use the Discord API to make this game in the form of a Discord bot.